Pedometer: Tractivity

 Tractivity is a group of health-related services that include a sensor that is worn on a shoe.
 The Tractivity sensor logs the distance a person walks or runs, the calories burned and the time the person was active, which they can then view on a private web page.
 Tractivity's online web application provides a graphical experience and motivational resource to encourage people to lead healthier lifestyles.
 Tractivity accounts for the variation in a walker's or runner's stride length that occurs as pace changes.
 The sensors wirelessly transfer activity data to a secure server for viewing on an individual's computer.

 Android

 Android integrates a step counter with version 4.4 (KitKat).

 A device already supporting this sensor is the Nexus 5.
-Another smartphone is the Samsung Galaxy S5, which features a built-in pedometer that uses the S Health software to display your daily step counts.
+Another smartphone is the Samsung Galaxy S5, which features a built-in pedometer that uses the S Health (later renamed to Samsung Health) software to display daily step counts, as well as other fitness information.
+Most Samsung devices now include this software bundled as standard.